alphasaft/Micro/README.md

 But that's really awkward : what if `expr` is super long and we don't want to write it out twice ?
 And it requires to implement `#not` beforehand.

 Fortunately, there is support for something called limbs.
-Take that beautiful comparison between macros and the human body, which has no goal but to convince you the appelation `limbs` makes sense :
+Take that beautiful comparison between macros and the human body, which serves no purpose but to convince you the appelation `limbs` makes sense :

 ```
 if (expr) [[ <-- That's the head ]] {